Information on your modem, where to find it and how to install it

 Where is my modem?

-There are a few locations that you may find your modem in your home:
+There are a few locations that you may find your modem in your place of business:

-Near your home’s main communications panel (basement, garage or electrical panel)
+Near your business’s main communications panel (basement, garage or electrical panel)

-* A central location in your home near both cable and phone jacks
+A central location in your business near both cable and phone jacks

 If it has been moved, put it back in its original location.